 Angel Flight South Central (AFSC) helps people who need free air transportation for medical and humanitarian purposes.
 Angel Flight’s volunteer pilots provide transportation at no cost to passen-gers.
 Since 1991, our pilots have flown over 32,000 missions and have contrib-uted over $90 million to this effort.

 My involvement with Angel Flight South Central began when I received a phone call from my brother-in-law, Dr. Jack Bolton informing me he had been diagnosed with Esophageal Cancer at age 53.
 Prior to that day, Cancer was something that happened to people outside of my family, not to us.
 According to the National Cancer Institute, nearly 40% of Americans will be diagnosed with Cancer during their lifetimes.
-I learned quickly, it was not only the patient that had Cancer, it was the whole family.
+I learned quickly, it was not only the patient that had Cancer, it was like the whole family had Cancer.
 Jack began a treatment program at MD Anderson in Houston in 2009, requiring him to make numerous trips there over the next year.
 I introduced him to Angel Flight South Central who connected him with their volunteer pilots, ready to transport him, for free, from his home in West Texas to MD Anderson in Houston.

 Please help make a difference to families and patients!